 Anna Jennings is an MA student and graduate teaching assistant with a concentration in Museum Studies.
+She is undergoing an art collections based internship with the Arts in Healthcare program at VCU Health.
 During her undergraduate career, Anna completed a senior capstone project on medieval Jerusalem and its sculpted Golden Gate through the Roman, Byzantine, Islamic, and Crusader periods, which was achieved with the help of a university research grant to cover travel and on-site research in Jerusalem.
 She presented this research at JMU’s annual Art History Forum and received the 2018 Art History Forum Award.
 Anna acted as a gallery director for both Madison Union Art Galleries and Artworks Gallery at JMU.
 Additionally, she has interned and worked for the Virginia Museum of Fine Arts.
-Anna is currently delving into the study of Surrealism as well as Museum Studies.
+Anna’s current academic research is centered around the 1940 International Exhibition of Surrealism in Mexico City.

 Sarah Edith Kleinman, Ph.D.
 Candidate, Curatorial Track

 Research Interests: Modern and Contemporary Art in a Global Context, Museum Studies

 Education: B.A., Political Science, Art History, Studio Art, University of Colorado at Boulder